plojyon/resolwe-bio-py/docs/index.rst

   pip install resdk

+..
+TODO: Remove this warning when not needed anymore:
 .. warning::

-   If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any Resolwe server (and probably others).
+   If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any Genialis platform server (and probably others).
 To solve the issue, install the latest version of Python 2.7 or Python 3 `via official installer from Python.org`_ or `with Homebrew`_.